-That's why Simmons supports commuting alternatives that help our community members get to and from campus using environmentally responsible modes of transportation.
+Simmons supports commuting alternatives for staff, faculty and students to help our community members get to and from campus using environmentally responsible modes of transportation.

 Simmons is proud to have received an Excellence in Commuter Options (ECO) Award from the Massachusetts Department of Transportation every year since its inception in 2011 and to be recognized by the City of Boston as a Silver Level Bike Friendly Business in 2014.

 Planning your MBTA trip

 MBTA buses #8, #19, #47, CT-2, and CT-3 all stop outside Lefavour Hall on Avenue Louis Pasteur and travel to Ruggles.
 The #8 and #19 run well into the evening.
 For more information about how often and late the MBTA buses run please click here.